-In Visual Branding, there are some commonly forgotten or misunderstood details.
-There’s a difference between the conventional design and the particular design for Social Media platforms, not only because of the size but also the order and shape of the elements in a composition.
+When it comes to visual branding, there are some commonly forgotten or misunderstood details.
+You see, there’s a difference between the conventional design, and the particular design for social media platforms, not only because of the size but also the order and shape of the elements in a composition.

-For example, for Social Media photography, we’re allowed to experiment with different angles searching for the right motion; or for a video, we can do much crazy stuff because it’s appreciated in these channels.
-But when it comes to a general aspect, such as the fonts use, we can see huge mistakes out there.
+For example, for social media photography, we’re allowed to experiment with different angles searching for the right motion.
+For a video, we can do lots of crazy stuff because it’s appreciated in these channels.
+But when it comes to a general aspect, such as the fonts used, we can see huge mistakes out there.

-It’s normal that a font included in a visual composition for Social Media looks awkward, out of the size or even without something in common with the spirit of the brand.
-Therefore, people might lose interest in the posts because they don’t look natural, and mostly, they don’t look aesthetic.
-Even though your fonts are beautiful, if you don’t apply the right one, it might mess up all your work.
+It’s normal that a font included in a visual composition for social media could look awkward, out of the size or even without something in common with the spirit of the brand.
+Therefore, people might lose interest in the posts because they don’t look natural, or more so, because they don’t look aesthetic.
+Even if your fonts are beautiful, if you don’t apply the right one, it might mess up all your work.

 Also, there’s another common mistake about fonts.
 Sometimes, you’ve got the right pair, but they’re good only individually, or maybe you want to combine eight different types.
 If you understand that less is more, we can tell you that a mix of five different fonts isn’t right for Social Media posts.
 Instead, two or three would be a better choice.